bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 #### Change the default presentation

 When a new meeting starts, BigBlueButton displays a default presentation.
 The file for the default presentation is located in `/var/www/bigbluebutton-default/assets/default.pdf`.
 You can replace the contents of this file with your presentation.
 Whenever a meeting is created, BigBlueButton will automatically load, convert, and display this presentation for all users.
+Note that this file may be overwritten when the BigBlueBUtton is upgraded.

 Alternatively, you can change the global default by adding an overwriting rule in `/etc/bigbluebutton/bbb-web.properties` specifying the URL for `beans.presentationService.defaultUploadedPresentation`.